-Susie is the Interim Headteacher of Sherford Vale School which is part of the Westcountry Schools Trust.
+Susie is the Headteacher of Sherford Vale School which is part of the Westcountry Schools Trust.
 She is passionate about school improvement and has supported, and continues to support, other schools in their journey to success.
 She believes in the value of high quality early years provision and the importance of primary education in securing confident, creative learners.

 Date of appointment - October 2020

 My name is Tom and I’m 34.
 I am married to Meg and we have three young children, and we live in Elburton, very close to Sherford.
 I was recently appointed as the Church of England Minister for Sherford, responsible for providing spiritual and pastoral care to the residents of Sherford, as well as setting up a new Church of England church there in due course.
 I know the area well, having served my curacy in Elburton after I was ordained in September 2014.